PolarGeospatialCenter/setsm_postprocessing_python/README.md

 * Added ability to use different algorithms for scene filtering by invoking the `--mask-ver` script argument.
 * Restructured filtering code that produced the default 2-meter resolution FLAT binary *mask.tif* scene mask from [setsm_postprocessing 3.0](https://github.com/ihowat/setsm_postprocessing/tree/3.0 "setsm_postprocessing, 3.0 branch") to create the component-ized [*bitmask.tif*](https://github.com/PolarGeospatialCenter/setsm_postprocessing_python#the-bitmasktif-raster-explained) mask, which is now the default mask for 2-meter SETSM DEMs.

+#### 3.2
+* Updated the coregistration function to match recent changes to the MATLAB source code.
+The coregistration function now reports error values for each (x,y,z) component of the returned translation vector.
+This information will be necessary in future efforts to create a new tile mosaicking process for SETSM DEMs.

 ### Turning scenes into strips